vene/vene.github.io/content/pages/jobs.md

 Positions are **fully funded** for four years.

 The call is at [this link](https://vacatures.uva.nl/UvA/job/PhD-Candidate-in-Natural-Language-Processing-for-Video-Subtitling/761749302/), alongside instructions to apply.
-Please apply via that link by Jan 25.
+Please apply via that link by Feb 24 (extended!).

 **Emailing me:** Don't email me to apply: you must use the website or else I can't consider you.
 Do email me with any specific questions -- please include